-The concentrations of entrained droplets output by the SIMAP model represent hydrocarbons that are not bioavailable.
+The concentrations of entrained droplets output by the SIMAP model represent hydrocarbons and other compounds that are mostly not bioavailable due to the weathering (volatilization, dissolution, and degradation) accounted for in the model.
 The soluble and semi-soluble fractions dissolve from the droplets over time, and a potential effects analysis based on the dissolved hydrocarbons characterizes their risk.
 However, to satisfy concerns that entrained droplet hydrocarbons might infer some risk, THC-based thresholds have been used.

 In addition to considering total PAHs, Bejarano et al. (2017) developed SSDs using measured TPH (i.e., TRH; aromatic and aliphatic hydrocarbons [C9-C44], which includes parent and alkylated homologue PAHs and/or parent naphthalene) as a metric.
-The range of HC5s was found to be 1 to 560 ppm (mg/L) as TRH for WAF preparations from crude oils with API densities ranging from 25 to 44.
+The range of HC5s was found to be 1 to 5.6 ppm (mg/L) as TRH for WAF preparations from crude oils with API densities ranging from 25 to 44.
 The HC5 for light refined Group 2 fuel oil (API 35 - 45) was 0.5 mg/L TRH.
 The TRH HC5 decreased with higher API (lower oil density), i.e., with oils that have a higher percentage of light hydrocarbons (C9-C44) including PAHs.
 WAFs included aqueous exposure media prepared by physical (low energy water accommodated fraction, LEWAF; and moderate energy WAF or MEWAF) or chemically enhanced oil dispersion (chemically enhanced water accommodated fraction, CEWAF).
+Note that the TPH measurements were on WAF media, which are preparations that purposely select for the soluble hydrocarbons and remove the insoluble larger hydrocarbons in the oil (Redman and Parkerton 2015).
+Thus, the TPH measurements of the WAF media are on a portion of the oil, not the full oil (see also Parkerton et al. 2023a for further detail).